JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 # XNAT OHIF Viewer Plugin #

-This is the XNAT 1.7 OHIF Viewer plugin.
-This plugin integrates the OHIF Cornerstone-based stand-alone viwer into XNAT.
+This is the beta version of the XNAT 1.7 OHIF Viewer plugin.
+This plugin integrates the OHIF Cornerstone-based stand-alone viwer into
+XNAT.
 It replaces previous support for the XimgViewer plugin.
+I am actively working on automating the metadata generation and supporting multi-frame images for the 1.0 release.

 # Deploying the Pre-built plugin #